Proofs of Proof-of-Stake with Sublinear Complexity: Preliminaries

 \myparagraph{Types of nodes.} The stakeholders who participate in maintaining the system's consensus are known as \emph{validators}.
 In addition to those, other parties, who do not participate in maintaining consensus, can join the system, download its full history, and discover its current state.
 These are known as \emph{full nodes}.
 Clients that are interested in joining the system and learning a small part of the system state (such as their user's balance) without downloading everything are known as \emph{light clients}.
 Both full nodes and light clients can join the system at a later time, after it has already been executing for some duration $|\chain|$.
 A late-joining light client or full node must \emph{bootstrap} by downloading some data from its peers.
 The amount of data the light client downloads to complete the bootstrapping process is known as its \emph{communication complexity}.
 A light client is \emph{succinct} if its communication complexity is $\mathcal{O}(\text{poly}\log(|\chain|))$ in the lifetime $|\chain|$ of the system.
 Succinct light clients are also called \emph{superlight clients}.
 The goal of this paper is to develop a PoS superlight client.

 \myparagraph{Time.} The protocol execution proceeds in discrete \emph{epochs}, roughly corresponding to moderate time intervals such as one day.
 Epochs are further subdivided into \emph{rounds}, which correspond to shorter time durations during which a message sent by one honest party is received by all others.
 In our analysis, we assume synchronous communication.
 The validator set stays fixed during an epoch, and it is known one epoch in advance.
 The validator set of an epoch is determined by the snapshot of stake distribution at the beginning of the previous epoch.
 To guarantee an honest majority of validators at any epoch, we assume a \emph{delayed honest majority} for a duration of \emph{two epochs}: Specifically, if a snapshot of the current stake distribution is taken at the beginning of an epoch, this snapshot satisfies the honest majority assumption for a duration of two full epochs.
 Additionally, we assume that the adversary is \emph{slowly adaptive}: She can corrupt any honest party, while respecting the honest majority assumption, but that corruption only takes place two epochs later.
-This assumption will be critical in our construction of \emph{handover} messages that allow members of one epoch to inaugurate a committee representing the next epoch (\cf Section~\ref{sec.sequences}).
+This assumption will be critical in our construction of \emph{handover} messages that allow members of one epoch to inaugurate a committee representing the next epoch (\cf Sec.~\ref{sec.sequences}).

 \myparagraph{The prover/verifier model.} The bootstrapping process begins with a light client connecting to its full node peers to begin synchronizing.
 During the synchronization process, the full nodes are trying to convince the light client of the system's state.
 In this context, the light client is known as the \emph{verifier} and the full nodes are known as the \emph{provers}.
-We make the standard \emph{existential honesty assumption} that the verifier is connected to at least one honest prover (otherwise, the verifier is \emph{eclipsed} and cannot hope to synchronize).
+As usual, we assume the verifier is connected to at least one honest prover.
 The verifier queries the provers about the state of the system, and can exchange multiple messages to interrogate them about the truth of their claims during an \emph{interactive protocol}.